j23414/mango-user-guide/quickstart.md

 setwd();
 ```

 **setwd** pops a window to allow you to select the current working directory.
+This directory may contain your graph or GEL script files.
+Navigate and select the **DemoFiles** folder that came with Mango installation.